ncoghlan/misc/notes/python3/questions_and_answers.rst

 time, and aside from Guido noting that I was incorrect about his initial motivation in creating Python 3, none of them has raised any objections to specific points or the document in general.

+There were several extensive discussions of the state of the Python 3 transition at PyCon US 2014 in Montreal, starting at the language summit, and continuing throughout the conference.
+These helped clarify many of the remaining points of contention, and resulted in an extensive update to this document.

 I am also not writing on behalf of the Python Software Foundation (of which I am a nominated member) nor on behalf of Red Hat (my current employer).